What is a miscarriage?

-A miscarriage can be a devastating event in a woman’s life, as well as in the life of her partner.
+A miscarriage. the loss of a pregnancy before 20 weeks, can be a devastating event in a woman’s life, as well as in the life of her partner.
 A miscarriage is an event defined as the “spontaneous loss of a fetus before the 20th week of pregnancy” whereas a loss after 20 weeks is defined as a stillbirth.
 There is an increased risk of miscarriage in older women, starting around age 30 and noted to be highest after 40 years old and in women who have had past miscarriages.

-Miscarriages are somewhat common events with a rate of approximately 15-20% of confirmed pregnancies, most occurring within the initial 7 weeks of pregnancy.
-In fact, prior to a woman even knowing that she is pregnant, almost half of the eggs fertilized spontaneously die.
+Miscarriages are somewhat common events with a rate of up to 50% in all conceptions, and approximately 15-20% of confirmed pregnancies, most occurring within the initial 7 weeks of pregnancy.
+In fact, prior to a woman even knowing that she is pregnant, almost half of the eggs fertilized spontaneously die (chemical pregnancy).
 Following the detection of a fetal heartbeat, miscarriage rates do decline.

-When being evaluated to determine if a miscarriage has occurred, your medical provider may perform certain tests including a pelvic and cervical exam, ultrasound, blood tests to determine your blood type, blood counts, an hCG testing and tests to evaluate for an infection.
-The miscarried tissue may also be evaluated and in some cases women may require a surgical D and C or the use of medications such as misoprostol to completely remove all remaining tissue.
+When being evaluated to determine if a miscarriage has occurred, your medical provider may perform certain tests including a pelvic and cervical exam, ultrasound, blood tests to determine your blood type, blood counts, an hCG testing, and tests to evaluate for infection.
+The miscarried tissue may also be evaluated and in some cases, women may require a surgical D and C or the use of medications such as misoprostol to completely remove all remaining tissue.

 Miscarriage can be an extremely emotional time in a woman/couple’s life, with each person experiencing a wide array of emotional responses.
-Women may experience feelings of guilt, anger, sadness, depression, numbness and issues with concentration which may cause physical symptoms including fatigue, insomnia, loss of appetite, crying and difficulty concentrating.
-Men may experience differing emotional responses than women which can cause relationship stresses when coping with this type of loss.
+Women may experience feelings of guilt, anger, sadness, depression, numbness, and issues with concentration which may cause physical symptoms including fatigue, insomnia, loss of appetite, crying, and difficulty concentrating.
+Men may experience different emotional responses than women which can cause relationship stresses when coping with this type of loss.